guyleonard/orchard/README.md

 	-svg_tree	Draw a Phylogram with Dendroscope in SVG Format -pdf_tree	Draw a Phylogram with Dendroscope in PDF Format
 ```

 ## Example Parameters File
+Why a YAML file?
+1) Because it is human readable and 2) then you have a record of all settings for each analysis.

 ```yaml
 user:
   results: testing    # folder name for results